John Anenechukwu Umeh

 He is a recipient of many national and international honours and awards including Nigeria’s National Honour of Order of the Federal Republic (OFR).

 Early life and education

 He was born on 3 October 1934 in Nnobi, Idemili South Local Government Area LGA of Anambra State He holds the following qualifications: B.Sc.
 Est. Man.
 (London), M.Sc.
 Est. Man.
 (London), M. A. Status Pembroke College, University of Cambridge, FRICS (UK), FRVA (UK), FNIVS (Nig.), and RSV (Nig.).

 Appointments

-He served as the Dean Faculty of Environmental Sciences after which he went ahead to become the Deputy Vice Chancellor in charge of University of Nigeria, Enugu Campus.
-He equally served as a Visiting Professor to Postgraduate Centre for Planning.
+He served as the dean of the Faculty of Environmental Sciences, after which he went ahead to become the deputy vice chancellor in charge of University of Nigeria, Enugu Campus.
+He equally served as a visiting professor to Postgraduate Centre for Planning.
 University of Strathclyde Glasgow UK.
-Visiting Professor in Land Economy, University of Aberdeen UK.
-Also as a visiting Scholar, Department of Land Economy, University of Cambridge.
+Visiting professor in land economy, University of Aberdeen UK.
+Also as a visiting scholar, Department of Land Economy, University of Cambridge.

-Membership of Professional Bodies
+Membership of professional bodies

 He is a member of the following professional bodies: